toytransactions/transactions/README.md

 `main.rs`: Handeles I/O, parsing and simply calls into the `lib.rs` library to perform the actual processing.

+### Design Considerations

+  - The design of the solution focuses on simplicity, safety and code-readability.
+  - Where possible, the solution uses strongly typed aliases to avoid issues with mixing up variables.
+  - Prices are represented with rust_decimal::Decimal, to avoid floating point issues.
+  - The code is designed to return errors gracefully instead of panicking (one place where it falls short is that it stores all transactions in-memory and memory allocation is considered infallible).

 ### Ambiguities & Assumptions
  - Should all transactions be disallowed for a frozen account?
    This implementation assumes that is the case.